AI menu assistant scanning a restaurant menu — Menu Buddy app in action

 vs Asking the Server

 The server is the final source of truth, and you should always confirm severe allergies with them.
 But asking about ten dishes one by one is slow and awkward for both sides.
-An AI menu assistant lets you walk in already knowing your two or three safest candidates, and the server conversation becomes a quick verification.
+With Menu Buddy, you walk in already knowing your two or three safest candidates, and the server conversation becomes a quick verification rather than a twenty-question game.

 Who Benefits Most From an AI Menu Assistant?